rickb777/expect/README.md

 This is now ready for beta testing.

-## History
+## Origins

-This API was mostly inspired by [Gomega](https://github.com/onsi/gomega), which had some great ideas but is overly complex to use.
+This API was mostly inspired by these

+ * [Gomega](https://github.com/onsi/gomega) had some great ideas but is overly complex to use.
+ * [Testify](https://github.com/stretchr/testify) was essentially simple to use but lacked flexibility, possibly because the API is not fluent, and had various gotchas.